Sunwood-ai-labs/bolt.Oscar-aws/docs/README.en.md

 </p>

 > [!IMPORTANT]
->  bolt.Oscar is a repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-Most of the release notes, README, and commit messages were generated using the latest AI technology.
+>  bolt.Oscar is developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
+Most of the release notes, README, and commit messages were generated using the latest AI technologies.

 ## 🚀 Project Overview

-bolt.Oscar-aws is an infrastructure automation template for quickly deploying the AI-driven development environment Bolt.new on AWS.
+bolt.Oscar-aws is an infrastructure automation template for rapidly deploying the AI-driven development environment Bolt.new on AWS.
 This repository uses Terraform to provision AWS resources and deploys a Streamlit application on ECS Fargate.
-Version 0.1.0 automates the provisioning of AWS resources and the deployment of the Streamlit application.
+Version 0.2.1 includes additions such as an ECR-based Fargate image update script, HTTPS and WebSocket support, README improvements, and enhanced security.

 ## 🆕 Latest News

-- 🎉 **v0.1.0 Release**: Added automatic deployment of Streamlit applications using AWS ECS Fargate.
-It automatically creates and configures VPC, subnets, internet gateways, security groups, ALB, ECS cluster, ECS service, and task definitions using Terraform. `app.py` is the entry point for the Streamlit application, and `requirements.txt` lists the necessary libraries.
-You can specify the IP addresses allowed to access the ALB in `whitelist.csv`, and customize settings such as AWS region, project name, and container image in `terraform.tfvars`.
-A CloudWatch log group is created to monitor application logs.
+- 🎉 **v0.2.1 Release**: Added an ECR-based Fargate image update script, HTTPS and WebSocket support, improved README, and enhanced security.

-## ✨ Main Features
+## ✨ Key Features

-- Automatic deployment of Streamlit applications using AWS ECS Fargate
+- Automated deployment of Streamlit applications using AWS ECS Fargate
-- Infrastructure as Code using Terraform
+- Infrastructure as Code with Terraform
-- Secure network configuration and load balancing
+- Secure network configuration and load balancing (HTTPS, WebSocket support)
 - Logging with CloudWatch
+- Automatic Fargate image updates using ECR

 ## 🔧 How to Use